-With Ofsted busy catching up on its Covid-induced backlog, many higher education institutions (HEIs) are rightly anticipating inspections over the coming months.
+Ofsted is busy catching up on its Covid-induced backlog.
+Many higher education institutions (HEIs) are rightly anticipating Ofsted apprenticeship inspections over the coming months.

 It’s been less than a year since Ofsted took the reins from the Office for Students for assessing the quality of higher-level apprenticeships.
 All eyes were on Worcester University when it became the first HEI to have its report published in July 2021.
-Since then, inspection reports have slowly been filtering through, with mixed outcomes.
+Since then, Ofsted apprenticeship inspections reports have slowly been filtering through, with mixed outcomes.

 So how justified were the concerns of Amanda Spielman, Ofsted Chief Inspector, about level 6 and 7 apprenticeships simply being “repackaged graduate schemes”?
 What are the inspectors picking up on as we go into a period of more frequent inspections?
 What can institutions learn from those that have already been examined?